Resolving problems between you and your neighbours

 The mediator doesn’t take sides or impose solutions, but helps the participants reach a solution that can be drawn up into a written agreement for both parties to keep to.
 Mediation improves communication, builds on common ground and is a proven way to resolve neighbour conflicts.

-For further information please contact your Tenancy Enforcement Officer, if you don't who that is please email us email@example.com
+For further information please contact your Tenancy Enforcement Officer, if you don't know who that is please email us email@example.com

 Case Study 1 - 'Barbed Wire'